kristoferlund/ic-use-actor/README.md

 ### Setting Up the Actor Context and Hook

-First, create an actor context and a corresponding hook for your IC service:
+First, create an actor context and a corresponding hook for your IC service.
+The hook is exported and used in your components to access the actor.

 ```jsx
 import {